2022-cs244/2022-cs244.github.io/index.md

 **Communication**: We will use [Ed](https://edstem.org/us/courses/21621/discussion/){:target="_blank"} for Q&As, and Slack for quick and immediate conversations.

 **Assignments**: All course assignments will be published on this Web page.
-Please follow the instructions on documents for submissions.
-All assignments would be due on Canvas.
+Please follow the submission instructions on the assignment handouts.
+All assignments submissions would be due on Canvas.

 **Prerequisites**: This course assumes a basic understanding of topics in networking, such as packet-switching, routing, socket programming, and congestion control.
 It is also helpful to know how to program in Python.
 We strongly suggest taking [CS 144](https://cs144.github.io/){:target="_blank"}, EE 284, or equivalent.
 For a refresher, you could look at the textbook “Computer Networking: A Top-Down Approach” by J. Kurose and K. Ross or “Computer Networks: A Systems Approach” by L. Peterson and B. Davie.